babakmbm/BabakBlog/README.md

-This is a Simple Blog Using asp.net MVC 3
+This is a Simple Blog Using These technologies:

+1. ASP.NET MVC 3.0
+2. SQL Server 2012
+3. ADO.NET
+4. JQuery